 The first step in the work permit application process is to obtain the correct visa.
 In most cases, the applicant need to apply for a Non-Immigrant Type “B” Visa.
 You can obtain this type of visa in your home country or in any Thailand’s neighboring countries.
 This will allow the applicant to stay in Thailand for the first 90 days.
 This shall give ample time for work permit application to take place.
 A Work Permit is valid for up to one year and is renewable yearly.

 Securing a work permit is a complex procedure where strict guidance applies.
-You need to consult with a lawyer to assess if you are eligible under Thai law to apply for a work permit.
+Therefore, you need to consult with a lawyer to assess if you are eligible under Thai law to apply for a work permit.

 Please See Related Articles under Visa & Work Permit